bastian2001/Kolibri-FC/README.md

 -   SD card slot for blackbox
 -   Barometer (SPL06-001)
 -   true diversity ELRS receiver (some issues to be investigated, but it works for the most part)
+-   hopefully some fixed bugs from v0.3, see [Changelog](PCB/Changelog.md)

 Working software features: